 We now turn our attention to automatic methods to perform these three tasks.
 As humans, one can often identify a known item query by simple inspection.
-Slone [17] notes that words from the title and author's name frequently help to distinguish a known item query from other types of queries.
-In support of this, Kilgour et al. [5][8] explored how to best conduct known item queries efficiently - and concluded that the author's surname plus first and/or last title words can help to pinpoint the known item within the first 20 results over 98% of the time in their university OPAC.
+Slone [19] notes that words from the title and author's name frequently help to distinguish a known item query from other types of queries.
+Allen [1] also showed that bibliographic cues provided by the searcher are more conducive to known-item search, as compared to freeform and structural cues.
+In support of this, Kilgour et al. [8][9] explored how to best conduct known item queries efficiently - and concluded that the author's surname plus first and/or last title words can help to pinpoint the known item within the first 20 results over 98% of the time in their university OPAC.
 Our work is complementary to these works, as we cooperatively identify whether or not a query is a known item one, rather than prescribe guidelines for constructing them.